CaiGroup/seqFISH-PLUS/README.md

 ## License
 Free for non-commercial and academic research.
 The software is bound by the licensing rules of California Institute of Technology (Caltech)

-## Acknowledgements
+## Acknowledgments
-* Mike Lawson - Writing and implementing code for the project
+* Michael Lawson - Writing and implementing code for the project
 * Sheel Shah - Developing the algorithm to find the barcodes, finding dots, and much more
 * Nico Pierson - Cleaning and updating code